Green Bay Packers' fans who became owners stand with team

 He was encouraged to see the team lock arms.

 "The American flag to me is symbolic of the freedom that is provided to us by the Constitution of the United States of America," he said.
-"That means people who want to sit or stand or do something else during any kind of ceremony long, as it's peaceful, we have that privilege."
+"That means people who want to sit or stand or do something else during any kind of ceremony, as long as it's peaceful, we have that privilege."

 'This country needs to lock arms'